Y0Coss/docs-fork/pages/public_cloud/ai_machine_learning/deploy_guide_03_tokens/guide.en-gb.md

 ## Instructions

-By default, the 2 following labels are systematically added to each AI Deploy application:
+By default, the following two labels are automatically added to each AI Deploy application:

 - `ovh/id` whose value is the ID of the AI Deploy app
 - `ovh/type` whose value is `app`, the type of AI resource

 > [!primary]
 > These labels are prefixed by `ovh/`, meaning these are reserved by the platform.
 These labels will be automatically overwritten by the platform if you attempt to redefine them during submission.
 They won't be displayed in the manager UI.
+>

 In addition to these default labels, you can **create new ones** to further customize and secure your application access.